Preparing for a Natural Disaster Can Save Lives

 “There’s no harm in hoping for the best as long as you’re prepared for the worst.”
 Different Seasons, Stephen King

 It goes without saying for most of you, but preparation is key.
-Here is some great information for anyone needing it to prepare for the upcoming storms:
+Here is some great information for anyone needing to prepare for natural disasters such as hurricanes:

 1. For a big storm like Irma, you need enough water to drink for 7 days.
 The water does NOT have to be bottled.
 You can simply buy water containers and fill them with tap water.
 Amazon has cheap prices on a case of water.

 2. Get a plastic sheet to line the tub.
 Then you can fill your tub with water without it leaking out.
 You’ll use this to flush the toilet and for basic cleaning if the water goes out.